 Q: What is an “Enhanced” Life Estate deed?

 A. This type of deed that transfers property to a grantee while the grantor (you) retains the ability to live on said property for the rest of his or her life.
 Additionally, the deed creates flexibility by allowing the grantor to change their mind, sell the property, mortgage the property and do whatever they want with the property during their lifetime.
 Only upon death does the title vest in the grantee, giving the grantee full ownership of the property at that time.
 The grantee does not have any rights in the property while the grantor is alive because the grantor reserves the right to do all of these enhanced powers without the remainder beneficiary’s consent.

 Q: What are the drawbacks to an Enhanced Life Estate deed?

 A. The greatest drawback to the Enhanced Life Estate deed is lack of flexibility.
 First, title companies and mortgage companies are not very familiar with their use so problems may occur you want to refinance the property.
-Next, if the deed has multiple grantees, the deed does not control what happens upon one of the grantee’s deaths or incapacity.
-A living trust is, therefore, much more flexible than this type of deed. generally, a trust is recommended for more complicated estates.
+Next, if the deed has multiple grantees, the deed does not control what happens upon one of the grantee’s death or incapacity.
+This means that if a grantee (i.e., child) dies before the grantor, the grantee's interest would be distributed as part of the grantee's estate - through the probate process.
+A living trust is, therefore, much more flexible than this type of deed as it can control where the property goes if one of the grantees dies.
+Generally, a revocable living trust is recommended for more complicated estates, or if children do not get along, among other reasons.
 We recommend Enhanced Life Estate deeds only for more simple estates!

 The Enhanced Life Estate deed may be the preferred very simple way to avoid probate in certain simple circumstances.
 We would be glad to further answer your questions to best satisfy your own needs.